N1k0l1n/NativeChat/README.md

 # React Native Chat App

-A real-time chat application built with React Native and a WebSocket-based Node.js backend.
+A real-time chat application built with React Native and a WebSocket-based Node.js backend .

 ## Features